caterinaurban/Libra/README.md

 ### RQ1: Detecting Seeded Bias

-The results of the experimental evaluation performed to answer RQ1 are shown in Tables 7-9 and summarized in Table 1.
-To reproduce them one can use the script `german.sh` within Libra's `src/libra/` folder.
+The results of the experimental evaluation performed to answer RQ1 are summarized in Table 1.
+To reproduce them one can use the script `biases.sh` within Libra's `src/libra/` folder.
 This expects the full path to Libra's executable as input:

-    ./german.sh <path to env>/bin/libra
+    ./biases.sh <path to env>/bin/libra

 The script will generate the corresponding log files in Libra's `src/libra/tests/german/logs`.
 These can be manually inspected or a table summary of them can be generated